openairplay/openairplay/README.md

 I am one of two people at this school who use Linux (Ubuntu) and who bring their laptops every day.
 I use mine for school work fairly often, as I understand how much I can do in Linux and not iOS.
 But whenever some task comes up where I'd need to airplay my work to an Apple TV, I'm being restrained to my iPad.

-What this aims to be:
+## What this aims to be:

----
-This application is designed to sit in your System Tray just like in OSX, with a drop down list of available Airplay Recievers, and allow you to:
+This application is designed to sit in your System Tray just like in OSX, with a drop down list of available Airplay Receivers, and allow you to:
 - Stream your desktop
 - Send a photo/picture
 - Play a video
 - Stream Music
 And whatever else the users and developers of this project wish it to be.

-Want to help?
+## Want to help?
----

 I'm always looking for contributors, if you can help with any of these I'd love to work with you.
  * Python network discovery protocols (for finding listings of devices)
  * Airplay/Media protocols
  * Python Qt (thinking about things like screen capture)
  * And developers to help make this work for non-Ubuntu OSs.